external-secrets/external-secrets/docs/api/spec.md

 <h3 id="external-secrets.io/v1beta1.VaultAwsAuth">VaultAwsAuth
 </h3>
 <p>
-<p>AWSAuth tells the controller how to do authentication with aws.
+<p>VaultAwsAuth tells the controller how to do authentication with aws.
-Only one of secretRef or jwt can be specified. if none is specified the controller will load credentials using the aws sdk defaults.</p>
+Only one of secretRef or jwt can be specified. if none is specified the controller will try to load credentials from its own service account assuming it is IRSA enabled.</p>
 </p>
 <table>
 <thead>